muritane/coordination-architecture/load-bearing_theory_stack.md

 3. exploitation (cheap repeated execution),
 4. redesign (reintroduce discarded distinctions).

+Redesign authority cannot be fully expressed through settled metrics, as metrics encode the closure being revised.

 Failure to redesign when error patterns violate assumed invariants is a primary collapse mode.

 ---

 ## Where Values Appear (Descriptive)

-Values appear through **compression decisions**:
+Values appear through compression decisions:

 * which distinctions were discarded,
 * when they were discarded,
 * where redesign authority resides.

 Values are not injected.
-They are the **residue of irreversible abstraction that survived execution**.
+They are the residue of irreversible abstraction that survived execution.

 This claim is descriptive, not normative.